HANCORE-linux/omarchy-sapphire-theme/README.md

 # Sapphire
-This is a Theme based on Sapphire most famous colors.
+This is a Theme based on Sapphire most common diamond colors.
 Enjoy.
 Theme for https://omarchy.org/.
 - VScode not supported yet - working on it <br>

 # Screenshots